Debra Rucker Coleman, Architect

 Compass Direction

 The Entry Faces side refers to the compass direction that the front door faces.
 That should be the street for small pieces of land and the general direction of the road for larger parcels.
 For a home to be inviting, the front door should be seen as the visitor approaches.
-For example, if the driveway comes in from the northwest, look at plans where the entry faces north, west or northwest.
+For example, if the driveway comes in from the northwest, look at plans where the entry faces north, west, or northwest.

 South Windows